A race to avoid disaster at California dam

 As of Monday night, officials sounded a note of cautious optimism about containing the threat of flooding.

-The Oroville Dam, the tallest in the US, provides flood control for the region.
+The Oroville Dam, the tallest dam in the United States, provides flood control for the region.
 The dam itself has no structural issues.
 But the two spillways that release water from the lake to prevent overflow, have structural problems.

 The main spillway, which is lined, or paved, has a hole almost the size of a football field and at least 40 feet deep to form in the lower part of the channel.
-It can't be fixed immediately and needs to be used through March, which marks the end of the rainy season.
+It can't be fixed immediately and needs to be used through March, which marks the end of what's been a very heavy rainy season.

 It's being used to drain the lake at a rate of 100,000 cubic feet per second in an effort to reduce the water level.
 Normal flows down the main spillway are about 55,000 cubic feet per second.